Center for Ottoman Studies

 Presentation

-The Centre, which has its own activities within the Collège, is closely linked to the UMR 8032 Centre d'études turques, ottomanes, balkaniques et centre-asiatiques (CÉTOBAC), a team under the dual supervision of the EHESS and the Collège de France, which hosts part of its Ottomanist activity around a rich specialized library.
+The Centre, which has its own activities within the Collège, is closely linked to the UMR 8032 Centre d'études turques, ottomanes, balkaniques et centre-asiatiques (CÉTOBAC), a team under the joint supervision of the EHESS and the Collège de France, which hosts part of its Ottomanist activity around a rich specialized library.
 The Centre is also intended to serve as a meeting place for Parisian Ottoman specialists from other academic institutions.

-Initially formed from the holdings of professors at the Collège de France in the 20th century, the library has undergone significant development over the last twenty years, during which its collections have been enriched by a systematic policy of acquisitions (financed by the Collège de France and two CNRS teams) and major donations.
+Initially built up from the holdings of professors at the Collège de France in the 20th century, the library has undergone significant development over the last twenty years, during which its collections have been enriched by a systematic policy of acquisitions (financed by the Collège de France and two CNRS teams) and major donations.
 It covers the major disciplines of Islamic civilization, but is primarily a library of excellence in medieval and modern history, particularly Ottoman history up to the first decades of the 19th century.
 It is this richness that is maintained as a priority, taking into account publications in Europe and America, but also in Turkey.
 Particular attention is paid to the acquisition of published sources in Ottoman Turkish (archives, chronicles, etc.).
 Major specialist journals in the field, both living and old, are also available for consultation.

 The Centre d'études ottomanes hosts the editorial offices of two scientific journals : Turcica.
 Journal of Turkish Studies.
 Peuples, langues, cultures, Etats, an annual international journal publishing in German, English, French and Italian ; Journal of Sufi Studies, a biannual international journal publishing in English and French.